 I’m certainly not a search engine optimization (SEO) guru.
 Wordpress doesn’t offer advanced SEO tools on the free plan, so I have no experience there, but there are still some things you can do.
 I got almost no traffic from search engines in the early days, and it wasn’t until my blog had grown substantially that I started to see that it was reaching people doing mental health-related searches Still, I think it’s worth getting a foundation of some basic SEO strategies in place right from the get-go.

 Google loves backlinks to your site; these show that not only are you active on your blog, but you’re out there in the broader online community.
 These links can be hard to accumulate, but guest posting on other sites (see the next section) can definitely help.
 Internal links also matter; this refers to links you include in a post to other posts on your site.
 These links can also help your readers to refer back to your other content they may have missed originally.
-Google Search Console is a useful tool for keeping track of all this; there’s more info in my post on using search engine webmaster tools.
+Google Search Console is a useful tool for keeping track of all this; for more info, check out this post on using search engine webmaster tools.

 Google (and of course blog readers) pays attention to your post name and headings, so make sure those accurately reflect your content.
 You can also use tags for your posts, although keep in mind WordPress allows a maximum of 15 tags, after which it will just ignore all your tags.
 Making sure your tags are relevant helps people to find your posts.
 Google can’t see the images on your site, but what it can see is the “alt text” for each image, so you should enter a descriptive alt text for every image you use.
 This is also helpful for any of your readers who are visually impaired.